natcap/invest.users-guide/source/roadmap.rst

 ---------------------
 (Tier 0)

 The Marine InVEST Coastal Vulnerability model maps the location of people living in coastal areas and the relative exposure of coastal communities and environments to erosion and flooding during large storms.
 In particular, it highlights the shoreline protection services provided by natural habitats.
 Outputs from the model can be used in a number of ways including: helping to understand what factors (natural and social) make a stretch of coastline more or less vulnerable to erosion and flooding, estimating the change in exposure that might result from a planned management action, and informing where and how coastal development might occur.
-The Coastal Vulnerability Model can also be run to help identify regions where the more quantitative (Tier 1) Marine InVEST Coastal Protection model might best be applied (see upcoming marine models, below).
+The Coastal Vulnerability Model can also be run to help identify regions where the more quantitative (Tier 1) Marine InVEST Coastal Protection model might best be applied.

 Limitations of current model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^